Good Samaritan Regional Medical Center (Oregon): Operations

-The medical center has 188 licensed beds, but only has 165 available, and is the only hospital in Benton County.
-Services at the facility include maternity, surgery, radiology, heart and vascular services, pediatrics, mental health, an intensive care unit, oncology, laboratory services, neurology, dialysis, and emergency services, among others.
+The medical center has 188 licensed beds (165 available for short-term patients) and is the only major hospital in Benton County.
+Services at the facility include 22 medial specialties such as maternity, surgery, radiology, heart and vascular services, pediatrics, mental health, an intensive care unit, oncology, laboratory services, neurology, dialysis, and emergency services, among others.
 It is accredited by the Joint Commission on Accreditation of Health Care Organizations (JCAHO).

-The acute care facility is a level two trauma center and serves the entire county, plus portions of neighboring counties.
-For 2012, the hospital had a total of 9,340 discharges, with 40,281 patient days, 4,095 surgeries, 1,073 births, and 18,658 emergency department visits.
-That year it had $618 million in charges, provided $20.5 million in charity care, and had an operating loss of $3 million.
+The acute care facility is one of only 6 level two trauma centers in the State of Oregon and serves the entire county, plus portions of neighboring counties.
+More than 2,669 employees and over 200 volunteers support its operations and the SHS mission of "building healthier communities together".
+During 2022, GSRMC served 7,926 inpatients, had 31,870 emergency department visits, performed 9,904 surgeries and delivered 950 babies.
+In addition, GSRMC performed 115,454 imaging procedures.

+The Good Samaritan Regional Medical Center Hospital Heliport is located at the hospital.

 Graduate medical education

-Good Samaritan Regional Medical Center operates a number of residency training and fellowship programs for newly graduated physicians.
+Good Samaritan Regional Medical Center operates a number of residency training and fellowship programs for newly graduated physicians since 2009.
 The residencies train physicians specializing in: dermatology, family medicine, internal medicine, psychiatry, child and adolescent psychiatry, general surgery, orthopedic surgery, and cardiology.
 In addition to medical education, the hospital also runs residency training programs in psychology, pharmacy, and sports physical therapy.
 The physical therapy program is accredited by the American Board of Physical Therapy Residency and Fellowship Education.

+It also has a partnership with Western University of Health Sciences College of Osteopathic Medicine of the Pacific, Northwest (COMP-NorthWest), the first Oregon medical school to open in more than 100 years.

+Awards

+In 2018 Samaritan Health Services was listed as one of three finalists for the 2017 American Hospital Association Foster G. McGaw Prize for Excellence in Community Service, a national award that recognizes hospitals and hospital systems for improving the healthcare of their patients and communities.

+In 2020 Healthgrades gave Good Samaritan Regional Medical Center the Outstanding Patient Experience Award.

+The American Heart Association gave Good Samaritan Regional Medical Center the Stroke Gold Plus Quality Achievement and Target: Stroke Honor Role Elite Award in 2023 and 2024.